hwborchers/OptimizeTnT/SelectedSolvers.md

 ### Differential Evolution

-> Differential Evolution (DE) optimizes a problem by maintaining a population of candidate solutions and creating new candidate solutions by combining existing ones according to its simple formulae, and then keeping whichever candidate solution has the best score or fitness.
+> Differential Evolution (DE) optimizes a problem by maintaining a population of candidate solutions and creating new candidate solutions by combining existing ones according to their simple formulae, and then keeping whichever candidate solution has the best score or fitness.
 -- [wp:DE](https://en.wikipedia.org/wiki/Differential_evolution) and [wp:Global optimization](https://en.wikipedia.org/wiki/Global_optimization)

 #### DEoptim::**DEoptim**